kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Removed the Knative-Serving chart

-In release 1.17, we remove the support for Knative-Serving from Kyma.
+In release 1.17, we removed the support for Knative-Serving from Kyma.
 After the upgrade, Knative-Serving will still be fully functional in the cluster, but it can be removed easily in order to free resources.
 Removing Knative-Serving will not affect the supported Kyma functionality.
 To learn more, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md).

 ## Installation

 ### Istio upgrade to 1.7.4

 With this release, we have upgraded Istio from 1.5.10 to 1.7.4.
 This version of Istio requires Kubernetes 1.16 or higher.
-Find more details in the [Migration Guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).
+Find more details in the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md) and the [Istio 1.7.4 release notes](https://istio.io/latest/news/releases/1.7.x/announcing-1.7/).

 Two known issues exist as a result of this upgrade: